Prepare for a biological threat with FLIR's IBAC 2 biological threat monitor

 Prepare yourself with the IBAC 2 biological threat monitor

 FLIR’s IBAC 2 biological threat monitor is an effective early warning system which offers continuous, real-time air monitoring and is capable of detection of airborne biological agents at concentrations below 100 ACPLA, with low false alarm rates.
-On detection, the IBAC 2 collects the biological threat, ready for further analysis as necessary, and can transmit data to command/control centres, allowing for timely containment, treatment, and remediation of threats.
+On detection, the IBAC 2 collects the biological threat, ready for further analysis as necessary, and can transmit data to command/control centers, allowing for timely containment, treatment, and remediation of threats.

-The IBAC 2 is capable of analysing toxins, viruses, spores and vegetative bacteria with particle sizes between 0.7 – 10 µM, meaning weaponised Ricin, including poisonous 1 µM particles known to fatally reside in the lungs upon inhalation, is detectable and will trigger an alarm and collection on exposure.
+The IBAC 2 is capable of analyzing toxins, viruses, spores and vegetative bacteria with particle sizes between 0.7 – 10 µM, meaning weaponised Ricin, including poisonous 1 µM particles known to fatally reside in the lungs upon inhalation, is detectable and will trigger an alarm and collection on exposure.

-Requiring no consumables, the IBAC 2 can operate independently indoors or outdoors (IP66 rated) and can be integrated into air conditioning/purification systems, making it suitable for use in the monitoring of heavily used and crowded places including the tube, airports, train stations, shopping centres and event venues.
+Requiring no consumables, the IBAC 2 can operate independently indoors or outdoors (IP66 rated) and can be integrated into air conditioning/purification systems, making it suitable for use in the monitoring of heavily used and crowded places including the tube, airports, train stations, shopping centers and event venues.

 The IBAC 2 biological threat monitor is an affordable and reliable option for background monitoring in both fixed installations and short, mission-based deployments.
 More than 1000 units are already deployed across the United States, with over 5,000,000 hours of operation time worldwide.